eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 ## Prerequisites

-This exercise require the following environment variables. **These are preconfigured in Eficode-run trainings**:
+This exercise use the following environment variables. **They will already be configured for Eficode-run trainings**:

 ```
 export SPA_CLIENT_ID=spa